Mariners are going to need to find that ‘extra 2 percent’ if they’re going to contend

 Again, the flood of TV money makes it all relative.
 The Mariners spent $153 million last season but are no more competitive payroll-wise than when also at No. 12 following former general manager Jack Zduriencik’s first season in 2009.

-Anybody following the team this decade knows its biggest weakness was poor drafting and player development, especially compared to recent American League playoff squads like Houston and Kansas City.
+Anybody following the team this decade knows its biggest weakness was poor drafting and player development, especially compared to recent American League playoff squads such as Houston and Kansas City.
 Problem is, the Mariners also aren’t compensating for their developmental shortcomings by outspending playoff teams like Boston and Texas.

 Considering the Mariners have missed the playoffs by a game or two twice within the past three seasons, they could use an “Extra 2 Percent’’ lift in value from the moves this winter by GM Jerry Dipoto.